nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 We query the source using a [json-path](https://github.com/json-path/JsonPath) expression, and from the `visits` object we select only the `country` names (`"$.visits[*].country"`).

-To avoid possible duplications we keep the results into a `Set<String>`.
+To avoid possible duplications, we keep the results into a `Set<String>`.

 The next operation: